-The CRAR of the Bank and its banking subsidiaries at December 31, 2020 are given below.
+The CRAR of the Bank and its banking subsidiaries at December 31, 2021 are given below.

-CRAR ICICI Bank Ltd (consolidated) ^{1,4} ICICI Bank Ltd (standalone) ^{1,4} ICICI Bank UK PLC ^{1,2} ICICI Bank Canada ^{1,3}

-CET1 CRAR 15.03% 15.32% 19.24% 22.20%

-Tier-1 CRAR 16.24% 16.65% 19.24% 22.20%

-Total CRAR 17.61% 18.04% 22.76% 22.90%

-1. Computed as per capital adequacy guidelines issued by regulators of respective jurisdictions.

-2. As per UK Prudential Regulation Authority (PRA) Basel III guidelines.

-3. As per Office of the Superintendent of Financial Institutions (OSFI) Basel III guidelines.

-4. Excludes retained earnings for 9M-2021.
+- 1. Computed as per capital adequacy guidelines issued by regulators of respective jurisdictions. - 2.
+As per UK Prudential Regulation Authority (PRA) Basel III guidelines. - 3.
+As per Office of the Superintendent of Financial Institutions (OSFI) Basel III guidelines. - 4.
+Excludes retained earnings of 9M-2022.